Erich Przywara: Life

+While not a member of the Nazi Party, Przywara was supportive of the Reich from a perspective of Catholic integralism and religiously motivated antisemitism and joined the Reich Chamber of Literature in 1933.
+Przywara's criticisms of Nazi ideology were limited to criticisms of secularism, neopaganism, and anti-Catholicism in Nazi Germany.
+Przywara advocated for an "interpenetration" of the nation, state, and church, using the image of the Resurrection of Jesus as an image for nationalist Christianity and negatively identified "internationalism" with Judaism invoking the image of the Wandering Jew.

 In 1938 Przywara published Deus Semper Maior, a massive three-volume commentary on the Spiritual Exercises of Ignatius of Loyola which is well known in the Jesuits.

+Przywara was a colleague and friend of the famous philosopher Edith Stein, who was murdered in the Birkenau gas chambers at the Auschwitz concentration camp.

 In 1942, his friend and philosophical colleague Edith Stein was killed in Auschwitz.
 In 1945, his fellow Jesuit and colleague at Stimmen der Zeit Alfred Delp was executed for treason, as was his friend Karl Barth's student Dietrich Bonhoeffer.
 In the words of Thomas O’Meara, "The priest who had appeared to possess energy without limits became anxious, incapable of work, and erratic, a condition only heightened by the opinions of others that it was partly psycho-somatic, exaggerated, or easily remedied."

 Though ousted from his familiar position and unable to write and publish, he continued to be active, as he was commissioned by Cardinal Faulhaber with the pastoral care of elderly academics in Munich.
 He also gave regular lectures in the old Bürgersaalkirche and conducted small seminars in private residences on such topics as Hölderlin, Nietzsche, and Rilke.
 His health, though, continued to decline, leading to multiple interventions by his erstwhile student and lifelong friend Hans Urs von Balthasar, who in 1947 brought him to Switzerland for the purposes of convalescence.
 Balthasar's long-term plans to work with and care for his teacher in Switzerland ultimately failed, however.
 Przywara returned to Munich and in 1950 retired from community religious life to live in the country in a little village called Hagen, near Murnau.
 Between 1949 and 1955 he briefly returned to the public spotlight, giving a series of radio talks for the Südwestrundfunk Rundfunk, some of which were later published.
 During this time he also published some of his wartime manuscripts and lectures, and in the last years of his life he authored a number of new works.
 He died in 1972 and was interred at the Jesuit cemetery in Pullach.